quellenform/t3x-iconpack/Documentation/Tutorials/Usage.rst

 ==========

-If you want to use Iconpack in your own RTE fields, the configuration is done via TypoScript in `setup.txt`, which activates the transformation of the icons via a DataProcessor during output in the frontend.
+If you want to use Iconpack in your own RTE fields, the configuration is done automatically in the TypoScript setup, where `lib.parseFunc_RTE.nonTypoTagUserFunc` performs the transformation of the icons.

+If this is not desired or possible, the content can optionally be preprocessed in the field via a DataProcessor.

 Use the following TypoScript to add the DataProcessor to your own RTE field: